Food is Our Medicine

 Nourish envisions a future in which the full potential of food as medicine is honoured and realized in our health and food systems.
 Food is Our Medicine showcases the importance of weaving Indigenous foodways into health care as a means of supporting Reconciliation and improved healing for all.

-Register your team for the 2025 Food is Our Medicine community of practice
+Register for the Food is Our Medicine learning journey

-Nourish invites health care organizations to make a commitment to decolonizing menus and health care operations by enrolling your team in the 2025 Food is Our Medicine community of practice running February – December 2025.
+Nourish invites health care organizations to make a commitment to decolonizing menus and health care operations by enrolling your team in the Food is Our Medicine learning journey running June 2026.

 Join us in this transformative learning journey to create a more equitable and nourishing world.

-From February to December 2025, join a group of like-minded peers to explore the intersection of food, culture, and healthcare.
-Registration provides access to:
+Running until June 2026, join a group of like-minded peers to explore the intersection of food, culture, and healthcare.

 -